OrdinaryMagician/stinger_m/GunLore.md

 Primary fire: Long range, highly accurate shots.
 Aim for the head for extra damage.

 Secondary fire: Toggles a retractable scope for easier long range aim.
+The Zoom button can also be used for this.

 ### Extended behaviour

-Secondary fire is now replaced with a rapid fire mode, while pressing the reload button will toggle the weapon's integrated flashlight.
+Secondary fire is now replaced with a fast three shot burst, while pressing the reload button will toggle the weapon's integrated flashlight.
+The Zoom button will still have the original zoom behaviour.

 ## Minigun